Bryan-Gregoire/Maraicher/README.md

 ```

 * To run tests
-    * Define a _.env.testing_ file where you point to another database to avoid testing on the real database
+    * Make sure the file dusk.sqlite exists inside databases folder !
+    * Run an artisan serve using **the dusk.local environment**, this is to ensure that the real database is not altered
+      by the tests
     ```bash
-    cp .env .env.testing
+    php artisan serve --env=dusk.local
     ```
-    * Run tests using the .env.testing as environnment
+    * Run tests using dusk command
     ```bash
-    php artisan test --env=testing
+    php artisan dusk
     ```

 ## link to access the project

     https://maraicher-esi.herokuapp.com/

 ## Contributors

     - 54892 Yassin Talhaoui
     - 55130 Ihab Tazi
     - 52148 Chahed Akeche